linkedin

 5. Site structure and navigation analysis

 Site structure can play a major role in the ease of navigation for a user, as sites without a clear linear format can be confusing.
 While it is completely acceptable to have certain landing pages that don’t necessarily factor into the overall narrative of your site, it’s important that there is always clear and accessible navigation to get back to the main narrative, and that once a user has returned to the main narrative that it’s simple to navigate through.
-This organization, called information architecture, is a major concern because it governs how well the users can find the information they need.

 If a sitemap has a clear and logical structure but users are still finding themselves lost in your pages, it might be a good idea to review the “breadcrumbs” you leave on each page.
 Breadcrumbs in reference to site navigation are elements used to assist users in locating themselves on your site.